dagnelies/canister/README.md

 # Log older than that will be deleted
 log_days = 30

-# (not yet implemented) how long the session data will still be available after the last access
+# how long the session data will still be available after the last access, in seconds
-session_expiration = 30d
-# (not yet implemented) the interval to check for obsolete sessions
-session_check_interval = 1h
+session_timout = 3600

 # applies CORS to responses, write * to allow AJAX requests from anywhere
 #CORS = *